adames-ouro/tic-tac-toe-game/README.md

 ![Game Image](static/img/game.png)

 This Tic Tac Toe game is a web application built with Flask, allowing players to play against a computer opponent.
 It uses HTML, CSS, and JavaScript for the frontend, with Flask serving the backend logic.
-The game features a simple, user-friendly interface and provides an engaging Tic Tac Toe experience.
+The AI opponent is constructed using the Minimax Algorithm.

 ## Features